shenfu1991/spmTest/README.md

 # c2swift

-A description of this package.
+Example of using c language in SPM